SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

     > **Note**: You can hide the Lakehouse Explorer panes on the left by using their **<<** icons.
 Doing so will help you focus on the notebook.

-1. Use the **&#9655; Run cell** button on the left of the cell to run it.
+1. Use the **▶ Run** cell button on the left side of the cell to execute it.

     ![](./Images2/1/t3-4.png)

-    > **Note**: Since this is the first time you've run any Spark code, a Spark session must be started.
-This means that the first run in the session can take a minute or so to complete.
-Subsequent runs will be quicker.
+    > **Note**: Since this is your first time running Spark code, a Spark session will be started, which may take about a minute to complete; subsequent runs will execute faster.

-1. When the cell command has been completed, review the output below the cell, which should look similar to this:
+1. Once the cell command has completed, review the output below the cell, which should resemble the following:

     ![](./Images2/1/t3-5.png)

-1. The output shows the rows and columns of data from the 2019.csv file.
-However, note that the column headers don't look right.
-The default code used to load the data into a dataframe assumes that the CSV file includes the column names in the first row, but in this case, the CSV file just includes the data with no header information.
+1. The output displays the rows and columns from the 2019.csv file; however, note that the column headers are incorrect because the default code assumes the CSV includes headers, whereas this file contains data only, without header information.

-1. Modify the code to set the **header** option to **false** as follows:
+1. Modify the code to set the **header** option to **false**, as shown below:

     ```python
    df = spark.read.format("csv").option("header","false").load("Files/orders/2019.csv")